JuliaIO/ZipArchives.jl/README.md

 ### Reading Zip archives

-Archives can be read from any `AbstractVector{UInt8}` containing the data of a zip archive.
+Archives can be read from any `AbstractVector{UInt8}` containing the data of a Zip archive.

 For example, if you download this repo as a ".zip" from GitHub https://github.com/JuliaIO/ZipArchives.jl/archive/refs/heads/main.zip you can read this README in julia.